Transport in Hong Kong: Heliports

-Highways
+Expressways

 The entrance of the Cross-Harbour Tunnel, which is part of Route 1, in Hung Hom, Kowloon.

 The Eastern Harbour Tunnel is the second under-water tunnel across Victoria Harbour, and is part of Route 2.

 Tsing Ma Bridge, part of Route 8, is the world's longest rail and road suspension bridges.

 Kap Shui Mun Bridge is a cable-stayed bridge connecting Ma Wan and Lantau Island, and is also part of Route 8.

-There are a total of cvt of paved highways in Hong Kong.
+There are a total of 1,831 km of paved expressways in Hong Kong.
 These roads are built to British standards with a maximum of four lanes with hard shoulders.

 There are nine roads classified as trunk roads in Hong Kong and were renumbered from 1 to 9 in 2004.
 Routes 1 to 3 are in a north–south direction (with each crossing one of the cross-harbour tunnels) while the others are in an east–west direction: